Signed in as:

 ---

-Charles Kehoe (Chuck) holds a master’s of social work degree from the University of Illinois and is a certified corrections executive.
-He began his career in 1964 and has worked in juvenile justice and adult corrections in four states.
-In addition to being the director of three corrections agencies, he served as an advisor to the United States Army, the United States Navy, and the United States Marine Corps on military correctional affairs.
-Experienced in both public and private sectors of the corrections field, he toured correctional facilities in a number of foreign countries, served two terms on the Virginia State Bar Disciplinary Committee, and is a Past President of the American Correctional Association.
-Chuck is an adjunct faculty member at Virginia Commonwealth University’s Criminal Justice Program.
+Charles Kehoe holds a master’s degree in social work from the University of Illinois and a BA from Lewis University.
+Since beginning his career in 1964, he has worked in juvenile justice and adult corrections across four states, served as director of three corrections agencies, and advised the United States Army, Navy, and Marine Corps on military correctional affairs.
+Experienced in both public and private sectors, Charles has toured correctional facilities in numerous foreign countries, served two terms on the Virginia State Bar Disciplinary Committee, served as an expert witness in more than 30 cases, and is a Past President of the American Correctional Association.
+He currently teaches as an adjunct faculty member in the Criminal Justice Program at the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University.

 ---